 Although the software is free, you will need to hand over your email address to obtain a license key, and you will notice references to other Ashampoo software.
 This is a small sacrifice for an excellent free DVD burner that will serve you well for years to come.

-Create your own video DVDs with custom menus and optional subtitles
+Create video DVDs with custom menus and optional subtitles

 WinX DVD Author is designed specifically for creating video DVDs.
 There are some tools for burning data files to disc, but if you're looking for audio CD creation, you're going to have to look elsewhere.